moonstar-x/server-setup/docs/games/valheim.md

 !!! note
     Make sure to change `CHANGE_THIS` to a custom value.

+!!! note
+    In the case of the `PUID` and `PGID` environment variables, `1000` corresponds to the user's UID and GID respectively.
+You can find the values for your own user by running `id $whoami`.

 ## Post-Installation

 We'll need to allow the service's port on our firewall.